dankuck/vue-easeljs/README.md

 In your Vue.js code start with an `easel-canvas` component.
 Other components reside within it.

-The earliest components are lowest in visibility when they overlap.
+The earliest components are hidden by later components whenever they overlap.

 ```
 <easel-canvas width="400" height="300">